Geography of Norway: Land use

+Only 3.5% of Norway's land is considered arable land.
+0% of it used for permanent crops and permanent pastures.
+A 1993 estimate assessed Norway's irrigated land at about 970 km2.
+38% of land area is covered by forests; 21% by conifer forest, and 17% by deciduous forest.
+The remaining land is made of mountains and heaths (46%), bogs and wetlands (6.3%), lakes and rivers (5.3%), and urban areas (1.1%).
+Over time, wilderness areas have decreased due to human intervention.
+In 2008, Environment Norway (Miljøstatus) referred changing land use as one of the most important factors for endangered species and declining biodiversity.

 Environmental concerns

-Current issues

 Environmental concerns in Norway include how to cut greenhouse gas emissions, pollution of the air and water, loss of habitat, damage to cold-water coral reefs from trawlers, and salmon fish farming threatening the wild salmon by spawning in the rivers, thereby diluting the fish DNA.
 Acid rain has damaged lakes, rivers and forests, especially in the southernmost part of the country, and most wild salmon populations in Sørlandet have died.
 Due to lower emissions in Europe, acid rain in Norway has decreased by 40% from 1980 to 2003.
 Another concern is a possible increase in extreme weather.
 In the future, climate models predict increased precipitation, especially in the areas with currently high precipitation, and also predict more episodes with heavy precipitation within a short period, which can cause landslides and local floods.
-Winters will probably be significant milder, and the sea-ice cover in the Arctic ocean might melt altogether in summer, threatening the survival of the polar bear on Svalbard.
+Winters will probably be significant milder, and the sea-ice cover in the Arctic Ocean might melt altogether in summer, threatening the survival of the polar bear on Svalbard.
 Both terrestrial and aquatic species are expected to shift northwards, and this is already observed for some species; the growing red deer population is spreading northwards and eastwards, with 2008 being the first hunting season which saw more red deer (35,700) than moose shot.
 Migratory birds are arriving earlier; trees are coming into leaf earlier; mackerel are becoming common in summer off the coast of Troms.
 The total number of species in Norway are expected to rise due to new species arriving.
 Norwegians are statistically among the most worried when it comes to global warming and its effects, even if Norway is among the countries expected to be least negatively affected by global warming, with some possible gains.